Mazunte Oaxaca State, Mexico Travel Guide

 Many restaurants are willing to adapt dishes upon request or provide alternatives.

 Main meal for locals, often 2:00 PM to 4:00 PM.
-Many local eateries offer "comida corrida" (set lunch menus).
+Many local eateries offer "comida corrida" (fixed-price lunch menus).

-A lighter meal, eaten later in the evening, from 7:00 PM onwards.
+A lighter meal, eaten later in the evening, from 7:FROM 12:00 am onwards.
 This is the key dining time for tourists.

 Look for "Menu del Día" or "Comida Corrida" offerings for value-focused, locally inspired daily meals.

-Extremely limited to non-existent.
+Extremely only for non--existent.
 Travelers with these dietary needs should plan to self-cater or source specific ingredients.

 It is best to rely on simple, naturally compliant dishes like fresh fruits and vegetables from local markets.